wavefrontHQ/docs/pages/doc/ingestion_policies.md

 Ingestion policies allow you to group user accounts and service accounts or any user or service accounts groups and then examine their usage for your Wavefront instance.
 For example, you can create a policy, add all accounts that joined in the last 6 months, or create a policy for a whole team, for example the Finance team, and examine whether they show unusually high usage because they're not yet experienced.
 In such a case, you can provide additional training.
 You can also set a Points per Second (PPS) limit to an ingestion policy, so that you can track how much of the PPS is used and whether the users or the team will need more PPS in the future.

+{% include note.html content="When you set a PPS limit for an ingestion policy and the PPS usage is higher than the limit, no changes or implications occur.
+For example, if a team uses more PPS than the PPS limit set for an ingestion policy, you can increase the PPS limit or provide a training for the users who ingest more data.
+The system doesn't block or prevent certain users or groups from ingesting more data. "%}

 ### Permissions

 Super Admin users (users who have all permissions) can create ingestion policies and add accounts or groups to these policies.